tantikristanti/grobid-medical-report/doc/Training-the-medical-report-models.md

 > java -Xmx4G -jar build/libs/grobid-medical-report-0.0.1-onejar.jar -gH grobid-home -dIn ~/path_to_input_directory/ -dOut ~/path_to_output_directory -exe <generation-of-training-data-command>
 ```

-Generation of training data commands are: `createTrainingSegmentation`, `createTrainingHeader`, `createTrainingLeftNote`.
+Generation of training data commands are: `createTrainingSegmentation`, `createTrainingHeader`, `createTrainingLeftNote`, `createMedicalNerTraining`.

 An example of a command for generating a new training data for the __medical-report-segmenter__ model:
 ```bash